-This sweet potato kale salad with spiced walnuts and a tangy walnut dressing totally fits the “hearty salad” bill.
+This roasted sweet potato kale salad with spiced walnuts features a tangy walnut dressing that totally fits the “hearty salad” bill.
 Hearty salads are a must for anyone who lives a healthy lifestyle, or at least attempts to pretends to follow a healthy lifestyle (no judgment here!).

 I love how easy this kale salad recipe is to make.
 It is hands down the most versatile fall recipe in my little arsenal of cooking goodness.
 You can serve it warm or cold.
 It is great as a dinner side dish or as a vegan lunch.

 This post may include affiliate links.
 Please read my disclosure policy.

 I have even added bacon and a runny egg- holy perfect weekend breakfast!
 I am huge fan of weekend breakfast salads.
 Is that weird?
 No… its good!

 But the base recipe is simple ingredients and full of flavor.

 - Roasted Sweet Potatoes- sweet potato, your oil of choice (we like coconut oil) paprika, garlic powder, and kosher salt.
 Not a sweet potato fan?
 Try substituting carrots.

 - Spiced Walnuts- Walnuts, a bit more oil, smoked paprika, salt, and pepper gives the salad a complex smokey flavor.
 Try it with pecans or almonds for a twist.